vincemilo/battleshipJS/README.md

 -   Player class takes turns attacking the enemy Gameboard
 -   Computer class takes into account missed attacks and hit attacks and attacks adjacently as appropriate
 -   Human player attacks via click, computer attacks via checking previous hits and misses and attacking adjacently or randomly as appropriate
+-   Uses hash maps to search coords more quickly

 ### Process